ShaharBand/sentinel/README.md

 ## 👨‍💻 Contributions:

-We welcome contributions to this project!
+I welcome contributions to this project!
 Please feel free to fork the repository and create pull requests.
 <br><br>

 ## 💼 License: